-11. With respect to the issues raised on a subsidiary and de bene esse basis in its incidental appeal, the Monitor intends to argue:

-a) The deemed trusts under the PBSA and NLPBA were not triggered because there was no "liquidation" of the Wabush CCAA Parties.4

-- 12. This issue was discussed at length in the Pension Priority Decision (at paragraphs 155 to 175); - 13.
+- 15. However, with a view of ensuring that all issues are brought before the Court of Appeal, to allow each party to fully present its arguments with respect to same, to avoid unnecessary procedural arguments, possible undue delays and to promote a fair, efficient and diligent hearing of the four appeals and ultimately a full resolution of the issues raised by the Pension Priority Motion, the Monitor hereby files this Notice of Incidental Appeal on a de bene esse basis; - 16.
+With respect to each of the issues above, the Monitor intends to argue as follows: - a) The deemed trusts under the PBSA and NLPBA were not triggered because there was no "liquidation" of the Wabush CCAA Parties. - 17.
+This issue was discussed at length in the Pension Priority Decision (at paragraphs 155 to 175); - 18.
 The Monitor respectfully submits that the conclusions of the Supervisory Judge (at paragraphs 218(a) and (b)) are ill-founded for the following reasons: - a) these conclusions do not take into account the policy considerations highlighted by the Supreme Court of Canada in Royal Bank of Canada v.
 Sparrow Electric Corp., [1997] 1 S.C.R.
 411 at paragraphs 21 and 22 and in British Columbia v.
 Samson Bélair Ltd., [1989] 2 S.C.R.
 24 at paragraph 33; - b) the Supervisory Judge came to the conclusion that a "liquidation" had occurred as of the Wabush Filing Date with hindsight and on the basis of subsequent events (at paragraph 172), which creates undue uncertainty, disrupts the status quo amongst creditors and is intrinsically unfair; - c) considered as a triggering event, "liquidation" simply cannot be construed as a vague or subjective notion, the occurrence of which is only confirmed in light of subsequent events and the passage of time, on an accretive basis, one that could be possibly revoked by the eventual filing of a plan arrangement that would somehow retroactively eliminate the occurrence of the "liquidation" trigger;